 As part of the planning process, the District aims to accomplish the following key tasks:

 Although the planning process is already underway, this is a complex and technical project that requires a significant amount of time and effort to complete.
 The General Sewer Plan document won’t begin to take shape until late 2017.
-The draft will be available for public review and comment in late 2017 to early 2018.
-The District Board of Commissioners is slated to adopt the plan in late 2017.
+The draft will be available for public review and comment in early 2018.
+The District Board of Commissioners is slated to adopt the plan mid-year 2018.
 The following schedule provides a brief overview of the plan components and opportunities for public involvement.